|Coordinates (approx.):||24.3739 S 30.8577 E|

-The legendary Glencoe Baobab is the second largest baobab in South Africa and up to recent time was possibly the stoutest tree in the world.
-The stem of this tree had a diameter of 15.9 metres – an incredible figure.
+Up to the recent time Glencoe Baobab was the stoutest known tree in the world - it had a circumference of 46.6 m.
 Going around such a baobab takes quite a lot of time!

-Unfortunately in November 2009 the tree split into two parts.
+Unfortunately in November 2009 the tree split into several parts.

 Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in comparatively natural state, although nearby there are wast agricultural lands.
 This increases the visual impression created by this tree.

 Close to the ground the incredible giant divides into several trunks – the main trunk long ago has lovered itself on the ground.
 Thus Glencoe Baobab is smaller in volume than the largest known tree in South Africa - Sagole Baobab, although the diameter of the Glencoe giant is by one third larger.

 It is estimated that the tree could be several thousand years old although it has not been proven scientifically.

 Up to the recent time (Wondermondo has no knowledge about the present situation) the interested visitors were kindly asked to contact Glencoe Farm before the visit to this unique monument of nature.
 Owners of the farm have told that the tree gets a few visitors every month thus they are considering to organise to develop some tourist facilities near it (1).

 Investigators of baobabs should take into account that the trunk of this tree might decrease in dry years.
 This variation can be significant - some another baobab in 1946 was by 60 cm less in diameter than in 1931!

 In November 2009 the enormous tree unexpectedly split into two parts (5).
 As noted by the tree ecologists, the tree split in two parts due to the fact that it was hollowed.
 In general the baobabs are very sturdy and keep standing even with enormous hollows.